Research

 Their findings, which will be presented May 23, 2022, at the IEEE Symposium on Security and Privacy in San Francisco, support the Census Bureau’s switch to differential privacy as a de-identification mechanism for the 2020 Census, and show that swapping produces poor accuracy for minority groups.
 Furthermore, swapping places a disproportionate privacy burden on minority groups while DP provides a stronger privacy guarantee.

-“The more that we can understand about the impact of disclosure avoidance procedures on data, the better,” said danah boyd, Partner Researcher at Microsoft Research and founder of Data & Society, who was not involved in the study.
+“The more that we can understand about the impact of disclosure avoidance procedures on data, the better,” said Danah Boyd, Partner Researcher at Microsoft Research and founder of Data & Society, who was not involved in the study.
 “This new study reveals important insights about how different mechanisms impact vulnerable communities in different ways.
 Our country depends on data to allocate resources and representation.
 The stakes are high.
 This paper helps us see the technical challenges of producing high-quality data without risking people’s privacy.”

 Study originated from a class on anonymity and privacy